No Classroom Required — Save Time, Money, and Gas!

-For your convenience, a 6-course/180 hour discounted package is available to you with or without exam prep material.
-These are the two most popular options, and is the recommended option for ease of registration, in addition to the significant price savings.
+For your convenience, a six course/180-hour discounted package is available to you with or without exam prep material.
+These are the two most popular options, and are recommended for ease of registration in addition to the significant savings.

-BROKER QUALIFYING COURSES: Effective September 1, 2012, to become eligible to apply for a Texas real estate broker license, you must have at least four years active experience in Texas as a licensed real estate sales agent during the 60 month period immediately preceding the filing of the application.
-In addition, you must demonstrate not less than 3600 points of qualifying practical experience obtained during four out of five years as required by paragraph 535.56(b) of the Rules of the Texas Real Estate Commission.
+Effective September 1, 2012, anyone applying for a Texas real estate broker license must have at least four years (48 months) of experience as a licensed real estate agent in Texas.
+Those four years must have taken place within five years (60 months) of the date of application.
+In addition, you must demonstrate no less than 3,600 points of qualifying practical experience obtained during four out of five years as required by paragraph 535.56(b) of the Rules of the Texas Real Estate Commission.

 A “Broker Program” is offered to students interested in obtaining their Broker’s license, which allows the students to enroll in the courses at a discounted price.
-To be placed on the Broker Program, you must request to be placed on it.
-At the time of such request, a list of courses that you have completed will be obtained from TREC and a Broker file will be created for you.
-Once you are placed on the Broker Program, We will will send you an outline of recommended courses and a plan to obtain the education requirements.
+To be placed in the Broker Program, you must request placement.
+At the time of your request, a list of your completed courses will be obtained from TREC and a Broker file will be created for you.
+Once you are placed in the Broker Program, we will send you an outline of recommended courses, as well as a plan to obtain the education requirements.
 As you complete the courses, your registration fees will be adjusted in accordance with the plan created for you.

-SAE (Sales Agent Apprentice Education) COURSES: For those applying on or after 09/01/2012: All active AND inactive sales agents, who are under the SAE requirement must show evidence of having completed a minimum of 90 hours in core real estate education during the two year license term, so that a total of 270 hours have been completed by the end of the second year of licensure.
+For those applying on or after 09/01/2012 – All active and inactive sales agents who are under the SAE requirement must show evidence of having completed a minimum of 90 hours in core real estate education during the two-year license term.
+A total of 270 hours must have been completed by the end of the second year of licensure.

-CE (Continuing Education) COURSES: Active Sales Agents who are not subject to SAE requirements are required to complete CE for an active license renewal.
-Effective January 1, 2016, licensees subject to CE requirements must complete four hours each of the TREC legal Update I and TREC Legal Update II (8 hours combined) courses as part of the required CE, for a total of 18 hours.
+Active license holders who are not subject to SAE requirements are required to complete continuing education courses for an active license renewal.
+Effective January 1, 2016, license holders subject to CE requirements must complete four hours each of the TREC legal Update I and TREC Legal Update II (8 hours combined) courses as part of the required CE, for a total of 18 hours.
 Please note that students registering for CE courses are allowed 120 days to complete their course(s).

-*In addition, effective September 1, 2012 a Broker who sponsors one or more Sales Agents, the designated Broker of a business entity, or any license holder who supervises another license holder for six months or more during the course of the current license, must also complete a six hour Broker Responsibility course.
-If you are subject to this requirement, the course must be taken each renewal.
+*In addition, a Broker who sponsors one or more Sales Agents, the designated Broker of a business entity, a delegated supervisor, or any license holder who supervises another license holder for three consecutive months or more during the course of the current license, must also complete a six hour Broker Responsibility course.
+If you are subject to this requirement, the course must be taken with each renewal.

-REAL ESTATE EXAM PREP: To help you prepare for the licensing exam, we offer two different exam prep formats: 100% online and textbook based.
+To help you prepare for the licensing exam, we offer two different exam prep formats — online or textbook-based formats.

-Continuing Education for Licensing, Inc. (C.E.L.I.) real estate courses via distance education for Qualifying, Sales Agent Apprentice Education (SAE) and Broker program requirements.
-All courses are accepted by the Texas Real Estate Commission (TREC) and include a quality textbook, which is yours to keep.
-All courses and materials are also approved by Texas Tech University and C.E.L.I. to assure the student receives the best material available.
+All Continuing Education for Licensing, Inc. (C.E.L.I.) real estate courses via distance education for qualifying, Sales Agent Apprentice Education (SAE) and Broker program requirements are accepted and approved by the Texas Real Estate Commission (TREC) and include a textbook, which is yours to keep.

 All courses are approved by the Texas Real Estate Commission (TREC).
 Provider #701040, #10079